Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

-Male connector: a connector attached to a wire, cable, or any piece of hardware.
-It has an exposed part that inserts into a recessed hole, a female connector.
-The female connector snugly then holds the male connector.
+Male connector: A connector attached to a wire, cable, or any piece of hardware.
+The connector has an exposed part, which inserts into a recessed hole, a female connector.

-“I have the male connector ready to plug into the receptacle.”
+“I’ve got the male connector ready for the receptacle.”

-Manchester screwdriver: in England, it’s in reference to a hammer.
+Manchester screwdriver: A lighthearted reference to a hammer in England.

 “Please hand me the Manchester screwdriver.”

-Manifold: a pipe or chamber that branches into several opening.
+Manifold: A pipe or chamber branching into multiple openings.

-Mechatronics: branch of engineering that focuses on electrical, mechanical, robotic, and electronic systems.
+Mechatronics: A field of engineering focusing on electrical, mechanical, robotic, and electronic systems.

 “The design is a Mickey Mouse job.”

-“My napkin sketch brought the design to life.”
+“My napkin sketch brought the design concept to life.”

-Nuke it: get rid of the existing design and start over.
+Nuke it: Abandon the existing design and start from scratch.

 “The final design went completely pear-shaped.”

-Peckerhead: the wiring box mounted to an electric motor.
+Peckerhead: The wiring box mounted on an electric motor.

-Percussive maintenance: the art of banging on equipment that’s not working, to make it work.
+Percussive maintenance: The art of banging on malfunctioning equipment to make it work.

-Petcock: a shutoff valve used to control the flow of liquid or gas.
+Petcock: A shutoff valve for controlling the flow of liquid or gas.

 “Drain the fuel tank with the petcock closed before removing the fuel lines.”